Our purpose-built Prop Shop in Stratford-upon-Avon – creates everything from the precious to the perplexing and downright peculiar.

 The definition of a theatrical prop is very precise: 'A prop is anything that appears on stage and is not scenery, and not a costume or a hat.
 Props are things moved on and off stage.'

-Our seven full-time workers make, source, or find props for all our productions, at home and abroad.
+Our prop-makers build, source, or find props for all our productions, at home and abroad.
 Prop-makers require a multitude of skills: carving, sculpting, basket-weaving, plastic moulding, cabinet-making, metalwork, soldering, embroidery, upholstery making, casting, to name just a few.
 The work is extremely detailed.
 Accuracy according to period is essential, and much time is spent consulting reference books, researching items on the internet and visiting museums for meticulous study.

 The journey from proposal to prop begins 12 weeks before the opening of a new show.
 Firstly the designer holds a model-box showing, where the design is explained to all production departments using a 1:25 scale model of the stage showing the set and all the major props.
 The model box is a magical assortment of tiny items.